-PSP is located approximately 5 miles south of I-10 and accessible by vehicle from all directions via CA-111.
+PSP is approximately 5 miles south of I-10 and accessible by vehicle from all directions via CA-111.
 Major streets providing access to the terminal building include East Tahquitz Canyon Way, Kirk Douglas Way, El Cielo Road, Ramon Road, and North Farrell Drive.

-From East Tahquitz Canyon Way, vehicles enter a two-lane loop where access is provided to public parking.
+From East Tahquitz Canyon Way, vehicles enter a two-lane loop that provides access to public parking.
 Just before the first turn in the loop, the two lanes divide.
-The left lane is designated for small (private and commercial) vehicles and the right lane for oversized (charter buses, delivery, and cargo) vehicles as well as other commercial vehicles (taxis, charter shuttles, and limos) that access the taxi and bus staging lot south of the Airport.
-Both lanes are direct traffic to the terminal curbfront.
+The left lane is designated for small (private and commercial) vehicles, and the right lane, for oversized (charter buses, delivery, and cargo) vehicles as well as other commercial vehicles (taxis, charter shuttles, and limos) that access the taxi and bus staging lot south of the Airport.
+Both lanes direct traffic to the terminal curb front.
 However, the lane for oversized and commercial vehicles directs traffic towards Kirk Douglas Way, where vehicles make a U-turn back towards the terminal loop road.
 Oversized vehicles and other commercial vehicles can enter the taxi and bus staging area or make a U-turn turn to the terminal on Kirk Douglas Way located opposite the cargo vehicle exit.

-Prior to entering the terminal curbside area, all vehicles are directed through a 6-lane vehicle inspection plaza prior to approaching the terminal curbside.
-The terminal curbside consists of three inner lanes closest to the terminal that is primarily used for the loading and unloading of private vehicles while the three outer lanes serve commercial vehicles.
-The vehicle parking and circulation system is shown in Figure 1-13.
+Prior to entering the terminal curbside area, the roadway directs all vehicles through a six-lane vehicle inspection plaza prior to approaching the terminal curbside.
+The terminal curbside consists of three inner lanes closest to the terminal primarily used for the loading and unloading of private vehicles and three outer lanes that serve commercial vehicles.
+Figure 1-13 shows the vehicle parking and circulation system.